nus-cs2103-AY1920S1/duke/docs/README.md

 ### `find` - Finds all the task with the matching keyword in the task description.

-The user can find all the task entries in the task list, in which the task description contains the specified keyword.
+You can find all the task entries in the task list, in which the task description contains the specified keyword.

+Format: `find KEYWORD`
+where `KEYWORD`: Keyword to search for in tasks in task list.

 Example of usage: